triantonugroho/BGVR/chapter_02/README.md

 ### experiment_25_4
 Rust code to parse metadata from a CSV file that describes sample conditions (e.g., diseased vs. healthy) and merge it with alignment statistics.

+## 2.6.
+Scientific Computation Workflow with Rust and Nextflow

 ### experiment_26_1
 Nextflow DSL2 script demonstrating how to run a Rust read-trimming tool in parallel across multiple FASTQ files.
 The Rust trimmer itself can be a simple program that removes low-quality bases from both ends of a read.